CryptoMorin/XSeries/CONTRIBUTING.md

 Functions such as the common ISFLAT boolean check should not depend on XMaterial's isNewVersion() Except XBlock which is intended, since it already uses XMaterial for materials.
 Same for XParticle and ParticleDisplay.
 * Do not attempt to support older versions than 1.8 even if it can be fixed with a single line.
+* Do not use one liner if statements if it doesn't fit the screen.
+* Try to avoid streams for frequently used methods.